Programme note for Harrison Birtwistle’s The Moth Requiem – BBC Singers & Nash Ensemble at Wigmore Hall, 26 March 2014. Programme note excerpted here.

 Friday 19 October 2012, 4.30pm, King’s College London: John Fallas in conversation with King’s PhD composers Kim Ashton, Paul Evernden and Matías Hancke de la Fuente, prior to the launch of a CD of their music performed by Lontano on the Lorelt label (London New Voices, LNT137).
 At 7.30pm the same evening is a portrait concert of Silvina Milstein, also by Lontano.
 Admission free to both events.

 ‘Triple portrait (with father figures)’ – on the music of Marko Nikodijevic, Robin Holloway and Andrew Toovey – forthcoming in 2013, in an issue of Contemporary Music Review devoted to the theme of ‘Quotation and allusion in 21st-century music’.

 Entries on Robin Holloway, Alexander Goehr, Peter Maxwell Davies, Julian Anderson, George Benjamin and Michael Berkeley commissioned for a forthcoming Routledge Encyclopedia of Modernism.

-Three booklet essays in CDs released May/June 2012: the JACK Quartet on Wigmore Hall Live, the Arditti on Aeon playing Birtwistle’s complete oeuvre for string quartet, and (again on Aeon) the pianist Cédric Pescia in a centenary recording of John Cage’s Sonatas and Interludes.
-Read extracts from the liner notes here [JACK], here [Birtwistle] and here [Cage].
+Three booklet essays in CDs released May/June 2012: the JACK Quartet on Wigmore Hall Live, the Arditti on aeon playing string quartets by Harrison Birtwistle, and (again on aeon) the pianist Cédric Pescia in a centenary recording of John Cage’s Sonatas and Interludes.
+Extracts are linked from the covers on this page.

 Notes on music by Michael Gandolfi – Witold Lutosławski – Arnold Schoenberg for Aldeburgh Festival 2012.